Zebra-Sens

 EQUIPMENT AVAILABLE ON SET:

-– The Visiobox® assesses vision by measuring theOptokinetic Response(OKR).
-This test evaluates visual acuity in zebrafish in a stress-free environment using an automated process.
+– The Visiobox® assesses vision by measuring the OKR (Optokinetic Response) response.
+This test automatically evaluates visual acuity in zebrafish in a stress-free environment.

-– The ZebraCube® enables the study of three-dimensional (XYZ) locomotor activity in adult fish.
-The fish are tracked using video, making it possible to determine the distance traveled, periods of rest and activity, and the fish’s position within the tanks.
+– The ZebraCube® allows for the study of three-dimensional (XYZ) locomotor activity in adult fish.
+The fish are tracked using video, making it possible to determine the distance traveled, the fish’s resting and active phases, and their position within the tanks.
 In addition, it is possible to measure social behavior (“shoaling”) as well as spatial memory (T-maze and double H-maze) and spatial memory involving pattern recognition and external stimuli (Y-maze).

 The ASR (Acoustic Startle Response) test is used to determine the hearing acuity of larvae in response to a sound stimulus of a specific frequency and intensity.

-Note: The Zebrabox® and Zebracube® can also be used to track the locomotor activity of the Drosophila model.
+Note: The Zebrabox® and the Zebracube® can also be used to track the locomotor activity of the Drosophila model.

-Prices available upon request: jerome.sarniguet(at)inserm.fr
+Rates available upon request: jerome.sarniguet(at)inserm.fr